onkarbankar111/SQL-Practice/My_Sql/Simple/Independent vs Correlated subquery.md

 insert into employee values(10,'Rakesh',500,7000,6,50);
 SELECT * FROM employee

---Write a SQL to print employee details whose employee salary is more than their department avg salary
+--Write a SQL to print employee details whose employee salary is more than their department avgerage salary

 SELECT e.*, d.avg_dep_salary
 FROM employee e